-Grants, subsidies, restricted donations and program revenues are deferred and recognized as revenue in the financial period in which the related expenses are incurred.
-Unrestricted donations and fundraising are recognized as revenue when received.
+Grants, subsidies, restricted donations and programs revenues are deferred and recognized as revenue in the financial period in which the related expenses are incurred.

+Unrestricted donations, fund raising and interest income are recognized as revenue when received.

 Grants and subsidies received for capital expenditures are deferred and recognized as revenue over the useful life of the asset acquired.